 In 2014-15 Holywell used this with great success, receiving their Silver Award.
 In 2015-16, we achieved the Gold Award.
-In 2016/17 with many of our initiatives becoming sustainable and an integral parts of our school life here, we are so proud to say that this has been recognised through receiving the Gold Award from Sainsbury’s School Games Mark.
+In 2016/17 with many of our initiatives becoming sustainable and an integral parts of our school life here, we are so proud to say that last year we received the Silver Award from Sainsbury’s School Games Mark.
 Read on for more information about future plans and recent success…

 We now look forward to the next phase of improving physical education and active, healthy lifestyles.

 In 2018/19 funding, for a second year, is £16,268 and will be spent in the following ways:

 * A focus on our play times.
 The aim is that with more purposeful play equipment and additional lunchtime supervisor and play leader training, we will soon see a variety of sports being played at lunch times and morning break.
 One example is two new table tennis tables for the Key Stage Two playground .